-Speaking of bridges, back to the character of Ann Takamaki as promised.
+Speaking of bridges, back to the character of Ann Takamaki.
 She’s got blonde hair and blue eyes.
 She’s probably not Japanese except in name.
-Granted, one can argue genetics, recessive genes and so on… but it’s been pretty much accepted that Ann is probably far more caucasian and asian.
+Granted, one can argue over genetics, recessive genes and so on… but it’s been pretty much accepted that Ann is probably far more caucasian and asian.
 Hence, Ann could be the sole non-asian character of the movie.
 This is very tricky in today’s political climate.
 All decisions must be made to honor the source material in order to avoid controversy.
 There would need to be several discussions with Atlus on any non-asian casting.
 That being said, I do love the idea of a caucasian female / asian male romance, as that kind of dynamic is very rarely portrayed in film and television.
 (The opposite kind of pairing… caucasian male / asian female is much more common because of socially accepted embedded racism.
 It’s true.)

 But once again, this will have to be discussed in depth with everyone involved with the film.
 There has been plenty of talk about whitewashing in cinema, and most of it is surely justified.
 There’s no way around it.
 Matt Damon was criticized for playing the role of a “white savior” in The Great Wall (2017).
 We do not want to repeat those mistakes.

 If I were to cast this trilogy tomorrow (early March of 2020), these would be my current top picks for each role…

 Futaba Sakura – Hina Matsuoka